PS1 BIOS

 scph101.bin / scph102.bin PSone Slim Models

-Sony released the PS1 Bios in July 2000, a redesigned, significantly smaller version of the original PlayStation.
-The PSone uses updated BIOS versions with a slightly revised internal structure. scph101.bin is the North American PSone BIOS, scph102.bin is the European PS1 BIOS.
+Sony released the PlayStation 1 BIOS in July 2000, a redesigned, significantly smaller version of the original PlayStation.
+The PSone uses updated BIOS versions with a slightly revised internal structure. scph101.bin is the North American PSone BIOS; scph102.bin is the European PS1 BIOS.

 For the overwhelming majority of games and emulators, the difference between the original PS1 BIOS and the PSone BIOS is invisible.
 Both versions work correctly in ePSXe, DuckStation, and RetroArch.
 The difference matters only for a small number of late-era titles from 1999 to 2000 that were tested against the PSone firmware specifically.
 In DuckStation’s accuracy testing, these titles occasionally show minor timing differences between original and PSone BIOS versions.